(1 pygmy hamster/1 cat) + (1 pygmy hamster/3 dogs) = 0 hamsters

 we've had relatives die so we've had to talk about it a bit, altho I doubt she fully grasps the concept.
 We have told her that everybody dies eventually.
 Except Superman. he can't die.

-― his girlfriend was all 'ugh and he wears a solar backpack' (Shakey Mo Collier), Wednesday, 27 March 2013 19:27 (four years ago) Permalink
+― his girlfriend was all 'ugh and he wears a solar backpack' (Shakey Mo Collier), Wednesday, 27 March 2013 19:27 (five years ago) Permalink

 Oh god for when this happens.